commanderx16/x16-docs/Programmer's Reference Guide.md

 **EXAMPLE of VPOKE Statement:**

-      POKE 0,1,1 * 16 + 2 : REM SETS THE COLORS OF THE CHARACTER
+      VPOKE 0,1,1 * 16 + 2 : REM SETS THE COLORS OF THE CHARACTER
       REM AT 0/0 TO RED ON WHITE

 ### Other New Features